AshtonSBradley/ashtonsbradley.github.io/collections/_news/2015-01-01-sam-thesis.md

 slug: sam-thesis
 image: thesis.jpeg
 ---
 The thesis of Otago PhD candidate Sam Rooney has been ranked as a [2015 Exceptional PhD Theses](https://www.otago.ac.nz/sciences/research/student-research-and-awards#2015-exceptional-theses-and-student-research-awards) in the Division of Sciences.
-Sam's PhD research pioneered applications of the open quantum systems approach to dilute-gas Bose-Einstein condensates, leading to significant advances in our understanding of dissipative bosonic matter waves.
+Sam's PhD research pioneered applications of the open quantum systems approach to dilute-gas Bose-Einstein condensates, leading to significant advances in the understanding of dissipative bosonic matter waves.

 **Congratulations Sam!**